Sport in Edmonton: Baseball

-Edmonton were represented in the North American League by the Edmonton Capitals in 2011, but the team has suspended operations.
-In 2020, the Edmonton Riverhawks collegiate baseball team was formed.
-The team is a member of the West Coast League.
+Starting in 2004, Edmonton was represented in the North American League by the Edmonton Cracker-Cats who rebranded as the Edmonton Capitals in 2009 under the ownership of Daryl Katz.
+They suspended operations in 2011.
+The Edmonton Prospects operated in a summer league for collegiate players from 2012 to 2020.
+In 2022, the Edmonton Riverhawks collegiate baseball team played their first season as a member of the West Coast League.

 As a reminder of Edmonton's baseball history, a giant metal baseball bat was erected near downtown.
 It was once the largest in Canada, until Saskatchewan erected a larger bat in 2014.